10 Secrets To Being a Good Sponsor

 Throwing good money after wasted effort just to save face is stupid.
 So steel yourself for any potential conflict and get your project cancelled.

-Then get your team working on something that really will revolutionize the company.
+Now you can get the project team working on something with a higher chance of a successful outcome — perhaps something that really will revolutionize the company.

 5. Celebrate accomplishments

-Everyone loves a party, and while you don’t have to be lavish you do need to reward the project team for their efforts.
+Everyone loves a party, and while you don’t have to be lavish an effective project sponsor will reward the project team for their efforts.
 They will work harder and appreciate you and the project’s objectives more.

 Yes, it’s a bit like bribery.
 But think of it more like a boost for team morale.